The Role of Charitable Trusts & the Math Behind the Tax

-Although the SECURE Act eliminated the stretch IRA strategy, IRA owners who are updating their estate plans may find a potential substitute for the stretch IRA strategy by using a charitable remainder trust (CRT) as the beneficiary of their IRA.
+Although the SECURE Act eliminated the stretch IRA strategy, IRA owners who are updating their estate plans may find a potential substitute for the stretch IRA strategy by using a charitable trust as the beneficiary of their IRA.
 By using this trust you eliminate the SECURE Act tax, thus providing more lifetime income to your loved ones.

-3 Reasons to Use a CRT
+3 Reasons to Use a Charitable Trust

 1. The only item that changes with your IRA during your lifetime is that the beneficiary is changed from your loved one (non-spousal, designated beneficiary) to the charitable trust.
-Your loved one becomes the income beneficiary of the CRT and you lose absolutely no control over your IRA.
+Your loved one becomes the income beneficiary of the trust and you lose absolutely no control over your IRA.
 You can still change beneficiaries, spend as much of your IRA as you want, change investments, or decide to get rid of the charitable trust if your situation changes.

 2. Since the charitable trust is a tax exempt entity, you completely eliminate the SECURE Act tax when you pass away.
 This is a critical benefit because it will mean more assets in the trust and more lifetime income for your loved ones when compared to paying the SECURE Act tax on your IRA.